eugenesvk/mptrsz/ReadMe.md

 A more precise convoluted Windows API [DX Duplication](https://learn.microsoft.com/en-us/windows/win32/api/dxgi1_2/ns-dxgi1_2-dxgi_outdupl_pointer_shape_info) takes the full screenshot of the whole screen(!) and then extracts the mouse pointer, wasting time and memory in the process (it's orders of magnitude slower than the `GetCursorInfo`), but at least you get halfway there — screen scale, accessibility size, and pointer shadow are all accounted for in the screenshot, though you still only get the nominal box, including empty pixels (though you can parse the masks and exclude them).

-So this library parses the pointer bitmasks from each of the APIs to get the actual pointer instead of its box, and for the incomplete `GetCursorInfo` partially completes it adjusting for the Accessibility multiplier (but not the shadow) to get the actual pointer size.
+So this library parses the pointer bitmasks from each of the APIs to get the actual pointer instead of its box, and for the incomplete `GetCursorInfo` partially completes it adjusting for the Accessibility multiplier and the shadow (if an optional argument is set since shadow adjustment is even less precise than accessibility one) to get the actual pointer size.

 A summary of the various options and their limitations: